 It can feel isolating dealing with celiac disease, gluten intolerance, or a gluten allergy.
 The good news is you don’t have to go it alone.

 The internet makes it easier than ever to track down and join a gluten-free support group near you.
-These gluten-free groups are indispensable for the newly diagnosed celiac.
+These gluten-free groups are indispensable for the newly diagnosed celiac and even those who have managed the disease for a long time.

 I have a special place in my heart for GF support groups.
 When Dan and I started experimenting with gluten-free recipes, their meetings were the first place we began selling our gluten-free foods.
 Three Bakers started with Dan and me, traveling to different support groups, selling breads, muffins, and the famous cheddar snackers.